-In order to assure that lanes are full, the League President shall relax the event qualifying standard to accommodate the top eight athletes of each League.
+At the seeding meeting in order to assure that lanes are full, the League President shall relax the event qualifying standard to accommodate the top eight athletes of each League.
 However, the athletes who did not meet the original qualifying standard may optionally choose to participate in either the League Championship or the League Open Championship meet.
 In the field event, in the event of a tie at such relaxed standard, all athletes achieve such height or distance shall be invited.